zhanghaoyu9931/KuafuPrimer/README.md

 ###### A pipeline for preprocessing the metagenomic data of the studied environment.

-Here we privide a pipeline to process metagenomic raw data, Feel free to use your own familiar metagenomic processing flow instead.
+Here we privide a pipeline to process metagenomic raw data, please feel free to use your own familiar metagenomic processing workflow instead.
 This pipeline requires `prinseq-lite; KneadData; bowtie2; sortMeRna` to be installed before:

 1. [prinseq-lite](https://github.com/uwb-linux/prinseq) (version == 0.20.4)
 2. [KneadData](https://github.com/biobakery/kneaddata#kneaddata-user-manual) (version == 0.12.0)